 Note: Applicants should have at least 1 year of full-time RN experience before enrolling in this program.
 Experience is required for many of the classes including GNUR 6020 (Advanced Pharmacology), GNUR 6025 (Advanced Health Assessment), and the clinical practica.

-For additional information on admission to and programs of study at the UVa School of Nursing, please fill our our online form.
-You are also welcome to call the Office of Admissions at (434) 924-0141 / (888) 283-8703.
+For additional information on admission to and programs of study at the UVA School of Nursing, please complete our online inquiry form.
+You are also welcome to call the Office of Admissions and Student Services at (434) 924-0141 / (888) 283-8703.